Sea Trip to the North of Alaska (Fall 2016)

-During the fall of 2016, I participated in a sea trip in the Arctic Ocean to the north of Alaska.
+During the fall of 2016, I participated in a sea trip to the north of Alaska.
 The trip began in Nome on October 15 and ended in Dutch Harbor on November 11.
 Most of the trip was above the Arctic Circle, and

 Movie 1 (10:23) Ocean surface